Midsummer: Finland

 An important feature of the midsummer in Finland is the white night and the midnight sun.
-Because of Finland's location around the Arctic Circle the nights near the midsummer day are short (with twilight even at midnight) or non-existent.
+Because of Finland's location around the Arctic Circle, the nights near Midsummer day are short (with twilight even at midnight) or non-existent.
 This gives a great contrast to the darkness of the winter time.
 The temperature can vary between 0 °C and +30 °C, with an average of about 20 °C in the South.

 Many Finns leave the cities for Midsummer and spend time in the countryside.
 Nowadays many spend at least a few days there, and some Finns take their whole vacation at a summer cottage.
 Traditions include bonfires, cookouts, sauna and spending time together with friends or family.
-Heavy drinking is also associated with the Finnish midsummer.
+Heavy drinking is also associated with the Finnish midsummer, which is one common reason for the increase in the number of accidents, such as drowning.

 Many music festivals of all sizes are organized on the Midsummer weekend.
 It is also common to start summer vacation on Midsummer day.
-For many families Midsummer is the time when they move to the countryside to their summer cottage by the sea or lake.
+For many families, Midsummer is the time when they move to the countryside to their summer cottage by the sea or lake.
 Midsummer is also a Finnish Flag Day: the national flag is hoisted at 6 pm on Midsummer's Eve and flown throughout the night until 9 pm the next evening.
 This is an exception to the normal rule of flying the flag from 8 am to sunset.
 Finnish Canadians in the New Finland district, Saskatchewan, Canada celebrate Juhannus.